Live Healthy with CHD

 - treatments you have had

 - the ongoing care and monitoring you receive

 - the development of co-morbid conditions as you age

 Sometimes years after their initial treatment, adults with CHD can experience additional CHD related health problems.
 For some, complications can arise that affect your ability to perform normal work and daily life activities, have children, and may even threaten your life.
 Additionally, as you age, you can also develop non-CHD related health issues, such as coronary artery disease, diabetes, cancer and other health issues.

 "I had two healthy sons who were just four and one when I needed my pulmonary valve replaced in 2012.
-It was then that I turned to the Heart to Heart Ambassador program for support.
+It was then that I turned to the Heart to Heart Peer Support Program for support.
 I’m currently working as a swim instructor and keeping up with my two busy sons.
 ACHA is a wonderful organization and this program was an immense help to me.
 I am honored to have the opportunity to work with them and give back to others."

 In Living with CHD